f18-os/json-rpc-SushiRoll53/graph/README.md

 ## jsonClient.py and jsonServer.py
 I implemented two new functions inside `node.py`
 * toString(graph)
   * Takes a graph and rearrange it and put it into one line string, so it can be read and re-build later with their corresponding values es connections.
+The format is json file alike.
 * toGraph(string)
-  * Take a string that should be a graph in one line string and build a graph from the string.
+  * Take a string, json file alike, that should be a graph in one line string and build a graph from the string.

 Then I made `jsonClient.py` and `jsonServer.py`
 * `jsonClient.py`